omarroth/audible.cr/README.md

 ## Authentication

-Request signing is fairly straight-forward.
-Signing uses the RSA key provided by `/auth/register`.
+Clients are authenticated using OpenID.
+Once a client has successfully authenticated with Amazon, they are given an access token and refresh token for authenticating with Audible.

+Clients authenticate with Audible using cookies from Amazon and the given access token to `/auth/register`.
+Clients are given an RSA private key and adp_token used for signing subsequent requess.

+For requests to the Audible API, requests need to be signed using the provided key and adp_token.
+Request signing is fairly straight-forward and uses a signed SHA256 digest.
 Headers look like:

 ```
 x-adp-alg: SHA256withRSA:1.0